Your first performance review: what actually changes after

 They’ve heard two or three things your manager said about you.
 They’ve compared you briefly to the other first-years on the floor.
 Your name is now somebody they’d recognize in a hallway, at a staff meeting, or when a cross-functional opportunity comes up.

 The move: ask your manager for a short recap of how calibration went, a week after the review.
 Not the rating — the texture.
 “Did anything come up in calibration I should know about?
-Anything from a skip-level view that I should be calibrating to?”
+Anything from a skip-level view I should be calibrating to?”
 Most managers will share a general version.
-That version tells you what your skip-level thinks of you, which you couldn’t know otherwise.
+That tells you what your skip-level thinks of you, which you couldn’t know otherwise.

 3. Your compensation trajectory has been set